pwighton/qm-sops/SOP-001--Design_Control.md

 nature of the medical device being developed.
 The following activities, at a minimum, **shall** be performed:

-##### Identify Specific Patient and Clinician (user) Needs

-Specific patient and clinician (user) needs to be met by this medical device are identified and documented in or referenced by the Project Plan.
+- **Identify Specific Patient and Clinician (user) Needs**: Specific patient and clinician (user) needs to be met by this medical device are identified and documented in or referenced by the Project Plan.

-##### Create Statement of Intended Use

-The statement of Intended Use **shall** be developed and documented in or referenced by the Project Plan.
+- **Create Statement of Intended Use **: The statement of Intended Use **shall** be developed and documented in or referenced by the Project Plan.
 The intended use of the product and user requirements are derived from clinician input and studies, patient needs, feasibility studies, previous similar product design requirements and feedback and other appropriate sources.

-##### Identify Relevant Regulations, Guidance and Standards
+- **Identify Relevant Regulations, Guidance and Standards**:
 Relevant regulations, guidance documents and standards required for compliance **shall** be identified and included in the Project Plan.
 Relevant __NewCorp__ SOPs are also referenced in the Project Plan.

-##### Identify Project Stakeholders

-Key project stakeholders are identified.
+- **Identify Project Stakeholders**: Key project stakeholders are identified.
 At a minimum, the stakeholders **shall** include representatives from the following functional areas:
   -   Development
   -   Regulatory/Quality Assurance (RA/QA)
   -   Executive Management
 The roles and responsibilities of the project stakeholders **shall** be clearly defined in the Project Plan.

-##### Create Product Requirements Specification (PRS)
+- **Create Product Requirements Specification (PRS)**:
 A Product Requirements Specification (PRS) **shall** be created for new medical devices.
 The PRS defines intended use, clinical requirements, patient needs and overall system requirements at a high level.
 A review of the PRS **shall** be performed in accordance with the Design Review Procedure, [SOP-007](SOP-007--Design_Review.md).

     A Product Requirements Specification (PRS) is a mandatory document that **shall** be prepared for all new medical device development projects.
 The PRS is optional for updates to previously developed medical devices.

     The Project Manager oversees development of the PRS based on:

     -   Research activities, concept documents, feasibility studies and other similar sources
     -   The statement of intended use and indications for use (IFU)
     -   Clinician and patient requirements
     -   Information from the initial risk assessment

     The PRS includes functional, performance, cyber-security, safety and regulatory requirements and any other requirements needed to fulfill the intended use and meet user and patient needs.
 An outline of a typical PRS is included in Appendix B.

-##### Create Design History File (DHF) and Risk Management File (RMF)
+- **Create Design History File (DHF) and Risk Management File (RMF)**:
 The Project Manager **shall** establish the DHF as the repository for all project documents and records (see Section 5 for examples of records to be filed in the DHF).
 The Project Manager **shall** also establish the RMF as the repository for all project risk management records and documents.
 (Refer to Risk Management [SOP-008](SOP-008--Document_and_Record_Control.md) for details).

-##### Determine project communication mechanisms**:

-Project communication mechanisms enable the project team to share technical information.
+- **Determine project communication mechanisms**: Project communication mechanisms enable the project team to share technical information.

-##### Identify specific work products

-Identify deliverables and work products associated with the software development activities and tasks.
+- **Identify specific work products**: Identify deliverables and work products associated with the software development activities and tasks.
 Refer to Software Development Procedure, [SOP-012](SOP-012--Software_Development.md).

-##### Define Project Change Control Process

-The Project Plan **shall** define a basic change control process to be used by the project team.
+- **Define Project Change Control Process**: The Project Plan **shall** define a basic change control process to be used by the project team.
 This process defines a mechanism for controlling changes to the design during the entire product development life cycle.
 A typical change control process would require all documents be placed under revision control and require a minimum of three signatures for approval – including author, RA/QA Reviewer and Management Approval.

-##### Determine Project Staffing, Requisite Skills, and Training Needs

-Given  the nature of the development work, the Project Manager identifies the project staffing needs as well as requisite skills needed for anticipated software development work.
+- **Determine Project Staffing, Requisite Skills, and Training Needs**: Given the nature of the development work, the Project Manager identifies the project staffing needs as well as requisite skills needed for anticipated software development work.
 Based on staffing requirements and skills, the Project Manager identifies qualified individuals to work on the project.
 In addition, any training needs are identified.
 All members of the development team (including third parties) **shall** have basic training in FDA regulations for developing medical devices as well as training on the specific SOPs and WIs that apply to the project.
 Training records **shall** be maintained for each project team member.

-##### Create a Functional Organization Chart

-The Project Plan includes a functional organization chart that identifies the interfaces between different project groups (including Contract Engineering firms) that provide or result in input to the design and development process.
+- **Create a Functional Organization Chart**: The Project Plan includes a functional organization chart that identifies the interfaces between different project groups (including Contract Engineering firms) that provide or result in input to the design and development process.

 - **Prepare Initial Project Plan**: An initial Project Plan is prepared that outlines the required activities and the documents and records that need to be created.
 The